tuanchauict/iamtuna.org/docs/_posts/2024/2024-12-14-jsonize-with-custom-field-name.md

 ## Introduction

 As some of you may know, I created an ASCII drawing app called [MonoSketch][git-monosketch].
 Initially developed in Kotlin/JS, the app’s architecture served us well for the early iterations.
-However, the UI is always a bottleneck whenever I want to add more feature.
+However, the UI became a bottleneck whenever I wanted to add more features.
 This led to the decision to rewrite MonoSketch in TypeScript.

-Rewriting in TypeScript, with [Svelte][svelte] for the UI, offered several advantages: a more streamlined approach to UI development, better integration with FrontEnd web technologies, and improved the simplicity for future features.
-However, one key challenge we faced was handling JSON serialization and deserialization in TypeScript, which is used for data persistence.
+Rewriting in TypeScript, with [Svelte][svelte] for the UI, offered several benefits: it made UI development easier, better integration with FrontEnd web technologies, and made adding new features simpler.
+However, one key challenge I faced was handling JSON serialization and deserialization in TypeScript, which is used for data persistence.

 MonoSketch saves drawings as a custom format `.mono` file, which is essentially a JSON file with a custom structure:
 - Field names are obfuscated for shorter file sizes (e.g., `text` is serialized as `t`).
-- Some value types are serialized in a custom format (e.g., a `Point(left, right)` object is serialized as a single string in the format `{left}|{right}`).
+- Some value types are serialized in a custom format (e.g., a `Point(left, right)` object is serialized as a single string in the format `"{left}|{right}"`).

 These customizations were straightforward to implement in Kotlin, thanks to [**Kotlin’s serialization library**][kotlin-serialization].
 However, TypeScript lacks a built-in mechanism for customizing JSON field names and serialization rules.
-Although there is a library called [class-transformer][class-transformer] that offers similar features to Kotlin's serialization, I found it too complex for MonoSketch and was reluctant to learn it.
+Although there is a library called [class-transformer][class-transformer] that offers similar features to Kotlin's serialization, I found it too complex for MonoSketch and was lazy to learn it.
 This led me to develop a custom solution for JSON serialization and deserialization in TypeScript, which I’ll share in this post.

 #### Key Requirements
 First, let’s dive into the requirements that shaped the design of the solution.